 I will get to the “pool and conduit” of water shortly, as that is the focus of this blog article.
 First, however, I note that the focus of Hezekiah’s story in the Old Testament is on his relationship to God.

-When diplomats came from Babylon with a message of congratulations for standing up to Sennacherib, apparently as a ruse for determining how the King defeated Sennacherib, as Babylon also wanted to defeat the Assyrians, the King passed up the opportunity to glorify God for delivering Judah.
+When diplomats came from Babylon with a message of congratulations for standing up to Sennacherib, the King passed up the opportunity to glorify God for delivering Judah.
 Instead, Hezekiah showed the emissaries his armory and treasury.
 The prophet, Isaiah, reprimanded Hezekiah for his lack of faith and predicted the Babylonian captivity that would come to pass 100 years later.

 The character of the king and his responses and relation to God are the key points of the biblical account.
-The historical and geological statements, however, lend some credence to the more spiritual focus of the story.
+The historical, archaeological geological and geographical references are just part of the story.
+They aren’t the main focus, however, they lend some credence to the more spiritual focus of the story.
 Of particular interest is the following statement:

-The accomplishment, known as Hezekiah’s tunnel, can be seen today.
-It stands as a unique indicator that the biblical accounts are not mythological, but historical.
-Hezekiah’s Tunnel is just one example of the historical context of the biblical accounts There are many other archaeological examples of biblical accounts as well.
+The project resulted in what is now known as Hezekiah’s tunnel and can be visited and explored today.
+Hezekiah’s Tunnel is an historical fact and is just one example of the historical context of the biblical accounts There are many other archaeological examples of biblical accounts as well.